 SNIGDHA PRAKASH: The spinach scare was a wake up call for big buyers.
 Tim York is chief executive officer of Markon Cooperative, which buys produce for everything from restaurants to prisons.
 He says even now, sales of spinach and other salad greens haven't recovered.

-Mr. TIM YORK (Chief Executive Officer, Markon Cooperative): What really became evident was that one person or one failed system can pull the whole industry down and that certainly is what happened.
+TIM YORK: What really became evident was that one person or one failed system can pull the whole industry down and that certainly is what happened.

 PRAKASH: Indeed, the spinach e-coli outbreak was the 20th outbreak to affect produce over the past 11 years and this time, York says, big buyers such as the Markon Cooperative and supermarket chains like Safeway, Kroger and Wegmans and the retail giant Costco, are demanding change.

-Mr. JIM GORNEY (Senior Vice President for Food Safety and Technology, United Fresh Produce Association): For instance, cattle operations.
+JIM GORNEY: For instance, cattle operations.
 How close is too close and what risk factors do you have to weigh to increase or decrease that proximity to those operations?

-Mr. CHARLES SWEAT (Chief Executive Officer, Earthbound Farm): There's not a lot of science behind this bacteria and how it behaves, so what happens is you have everybody with their experience and opinions piping in and typically what happens at that point, you get to the lowest common denominator that everybody can agree to.
+CHARLES SWEAT: There's not a lot of science behind this bacteria and how it behaves, so what happens is you have everybody with their experience and opinions piping in and typically what happens at that point, you get to the lowest common denominator that everybody can agree to.